Shakil-1501/TSAI/README.md

 ## REPO Discription

-   This repository is all about Computer Vision on Pytorch Framework
+   This repository is all about Computer Vision on Pytorch Framework.Computer Vision is basically the techniques to help computer see and understand the content of digital
+   Images and videos which was so fascinating for me.In this repo I have shared my journey of exploration  of CNN using pytorch Framework in the field of Computer Vision.

 ## Prerequisite